Alejogb1/job-board/blog-data/delphi-case-statement-with-string.md

 id: "delphi-case-statement-with-string"
 ---

-Okay so delphi case statement with strings right been there done that got the t-shirt Let me tell you this ain't exactly a walk in the park like some other languages I've seen Yeah some folks might say use a bunch of `if then else` but trust me that road leads to spaghetti code madness faster than you can say "compiler error" and we all know that’s not a good look
+ so delphi case statement with strings right been there done that got the t-shirt Let me tell you this ain't exactly a walk in the park like some other languages I've seen Yeah some folks might say use a bunch of `if then else` but trust me that road leads to spaghetti code madness faster than you can say "compiler error" and we all know that’s not a good look

 So here’s the deal Delphi’s `case` statement is primarily designed for ordinal types integers characters enums that sort of jazz Strings however they are like that one cousin you have who doesn’t quite fit in at family gatherings Not directly compatible with `case` So you can't just drop in a string and expect it to work you need to get a little creative You have options though not as many as i would like but they get the job done